nocalhost/nocalhost.github.io/docs/server/nh-dep.md

 ## What's Next?

 You have finished Nocalhost Server section.
 You can use Nocalhost to accelerate your team's development process.
-But we recommend you to read the [Best Prictices](https://nocalhost.dev/docs/practice/cloud/k8s-compatible) section before using Nocalhost.
+We recommend you to read the [User Guides](https://nocalhost.dev/docs/guides/manage-cluster/) before take Nocalhost Server into use.